 Use Map Viewer to view, explore, and create web maps in ArcGIS Online.
 Navigate the map to view various areas.
 Click features or imagery on the map to view pop-ups with information about the data.
 Rotate the map to get a new perspective.
 Experiment with zoom levels to see which features and layers are visible at different scales.

 Layers in the map are drawn in the same order in which they appear in the Layers pane.
-You can organize layers to draw in any order and use hide or show to hide or show, respectively, individual layers.
+You can organize layers to draw in any order and click Hide layer or Show layer to hide or show, respectively, individual layers.
 You can also click Options to expand the list of options for the layer and view the layer's properties.

 Some layers have symbology that appears in a legend.
 View the Legend pane to see how the data layer is represented on the map.

-Open the Styles pane to explore smart mapping styles exclusive to Map Viewer, such as dot density.
+Use the Settings toolbar to configure pop-ups, filters, clustering, labels, and more.
+Your changes are instantly visible on the map, allowing you to experiment and explore various options.
+Click the Styles button to explore smart mapping styles exclusive to Map Viewer, such as dot density, as well as many other styles.
 You can try different symbols and color ramps for features and imagery in the map.

 Some buttons on the Settings toolbar allow you to interact with and get new information from the map.
+These buttons are displayed at the bottom of the toolbar.
 You can search for locations, measure distance or area, view time-animated data, get directions, and find geographic coordinates.